 - Any person who holds an eligible concession card is eligible for a concession discount.
-For most individual concessions, the required cards are shown in the table below. - For group or organisation concessions, proof of eligibility needs to be demonstrated. - Rounding will occur on the deducted %. - Generally, only one concession can be applied per fee or charge.
+For most individual concessions, the required cards are shown in the table below. - For group or organisation concessions, proof of eligibility needs to be demonstrated. - Rounding will occur on the deducted %. - Generally, only one concession can be applied per fee or charge.1

 Eligible concessions

-Centrelink Health Care Card
+Individual concession Centrelink Health Care Card

 Centrelink Pensioner's Card

-Individual concession Veterans Affairs Pensioner or Gold Card
+Veterans Affairs Pensioner or Gold Card

-individual concession Child or youth
+Child or youth

 Victorian Seniors Card

 Full-time Students (with proof of current enrolment)

-Charity organisation
+Organisational Charity organisation 2

-Not-for-profits
+concession type Not-for-profit organisation

-Organisational concession type Community groups
+Community groups

 Schools

 Organisation/group located in Yarra